L2-D2/fg-tswiki/Aptitude.md

 ## Graphical Front Ends

-Aptitude has a [[gui]] in Linux Mint known as the Software Manager.
+Aptitude has a graphical interface in Linux Mint known as the Software Manager.
 In Ubuntu it is the Software Centre.